“Whatever is rejected from the self, appears in the world as an event.” - C.G. Jung

 What if this thing called rejection is only a story that the mind has conjured up to keep you from tasting the fullness of life?
 What if it’s preventing you from experiencing the bliss of a true intimate connection with another soul?
 When you look deep within, to the darkest cave of your past, do you see the light of consciousness shining toward you, beckoning you to soar higher.. until you can no longer cling to this dysfunctional pit of darkness?

 Out of all experiences in life rejection is the one that seems to push our buttons hardest.
 No wonder we walk around with such a heavy emotional arsenal against it.
 A variety of defensive patterns that supposedly ”protect us” from getting hurt.
 Such as being overtly reclusive or independent, or getting caught in a shallow speed dating pattern, only so you can reject others before they reject you.
 These barriers only shut us down further, and prevent the healing.
-Most of us crave intimacy on a deep, primal level, yet we block access to it because of old protective mechanisms.
+Most of us crave intimacy on a deep, primal level, and yet we block access to it because of old protective mechanisms.

 Let’s face it: everyone has experienced rejection at some point in their lives and it was never pretty.